Say with confidence:

 Working together to advance teaching effectiveness

-As the only digital evaluation management software licensed for use with the Danielson Framework for Teaching Evaluation Instrument, 2011 and 2013 editions, Frontline Professional Growth gives districts the tools to conduct evaluations that lead to growth.
+As a digital evaluation management software licensed for use with the Danielson Framework for Teaching Evaluation Instrument, 2011 and 2013 editions, Frontline Professional Growth gives districts the tools to conduct evaluations that lead to growth.

 - Save time — and reduce paperwork — with easy-to-use custom workflows and automated processes.